Alex-S-H-P/dices/README.md

 The `graph` is a single line command.
 It should be the only thing input when it is.
 As a command that fetches the previous result, it expects a command to have been executed previously.

+#### On Discord

+The discord bot uses matplotlib to generate a graph that is more palletable for graphical use.

 #### Example :